apleith/apleith.github.io/mc451v3/05-scales.md

-# Selecting and Adapting Research Scales {.unnumbered}
+# Selecting and Adapting Research Scales

 This chapter aims to provide a comprehensive understanding of the use and adaptation of research scales in mass communications.
 It will guide students through the process of selecting reliable and valid scales, adapting them to specific research needs, and doing so with ethical and legal considerations in mind.
 This will ensure that students are equipped to effectively measure complex constructs in mass communication research.